SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation

 \subsection{Self-Judging in RL}

-Recent work has investigated self-rewarding mechanisms, where LLMs generate feedback signals to train themselves~\cite{chen2024self, wu2024meta, Zhang2025ProcessbasedSL}.
-This approach holds promise in reducing dependency on human annotations or frozen reward models distilled from human judgments.
-For instance, \citet{chen2024self} fine-tuned a Llama 2-70B model by first using seed instruction data, and subsequently iterating self-instruction sampling, self-judging, and DPO training.
-Their results demonstrated improvements in both instruction-following and evaluation capabilities.
+Recent work has investigated self-rewarding or self-judging mechanisms, in which LLMs generate their own feedback signals for training \cite{chen2024self, wu2024meta, Zhang2025ProcessbasedSL}.
+Such approaches aim to reduce reliance on human annotations or reward models distilled from human judgments.
+For instance, \citet{chen2024self} iteratively perform self-instruction sampling, self-judging, and DPO training, demonstrating improvements in both instruction-following and evaluation capabilities.

-Similar self-improving methods such as self-play and self-judging have enhanced math reasoning~\cite{zhang2025right, zhao2025absolute}, visual modality alignment~\cite{zhou2024calibrated}, and cross-lingual transfer~\cite{chen2024self, geng2024not, yang2024language}.
-However, these self-judging approaches remain largely underexplored in MT tasks.
-One exception is \citet{zou2025trans}, who proposed a self-play framework employing Monte Carlo Tree Search to derive preferences based on cross-lingual semantic consistency from the model's own outputs.
-They then used this data for preference learning.
-Yet, even with the same base model (Qwen-2.5-7B), their method did not outperform MT-specific LLMs like TowerInstruct as our approach.
+Related self-improving paradigms, including self-play and self-judging, have shown effectiveness in domains such as mathematical reasoning \cite{zhang2025right, zhao2025absolute}, vision–language alignment \cite{zhou2024calibrated}, and cross-lingual transfer \cite{chen2024self, geng2024not, yang2024language}.
+However, self-judging remains relatively underexplored for MT.

+One notable exception is \citet{zou2025trans}, who propose a self-play framework based on Monte Carlo Tree Search to derive preferences from cross-lingual semantic consistency.
+While effective, their approach does not outperform MT-specific LLMs such as TowerInstruct when using the same base model.

-Compared to existing MT training methods, our approach eliminates the requirement for external supervision, operates fully online, and achieves strong performance even when trained exclusively on monolingual data.
-Our results demonstrate that powerful pre-trained models inherently possess sufficient translation and MT-evaluation capabilities.
-This finding suggests a promising direction toward developing self-improving MT systems that can be effectively trained without relying on human feedback.
+In contrast, our approach eliminates the need for external supervision, operates fully online, and achieves strong performance using only monolingual data.
+These results suggest that sufficiently strong pre-trained LLMs already possess usable translation and MT-evaluation capabilities, pointing toward a viable path for self-improving MT without human feedback.